vnt-github/cs238p/lectures/2_OS_Interfaces.md

 # What system call do we need for a basic OS?
 - file IO: open, read, write, close, chdir, mkdir, fstate, link, unlink.
 - memory access: alloc, dealloc
-    - sbrk(size): extends memory of a process, or decrese my allocation.
+    - sbrk(size): extends memory of a process, or decrease(when size is negative) my allocation.
 - interprocess communication.
     - dup(): create a duplicate of file descriptor.
     - pipe(): allow to create a channel that connects two processes.
 - fork(), exec(): system call required to start new processes.
 - network: sockets()
+- wait(): to wait child process to finish.

 ---
 # what is shell?